Don’t eat modelling clay? An easy talk. The merits of diversification? Maybe not so much.

 3. The Siblings Babysitting Gig

-When you’re 12 years old, the job market isn’t all that robust — so the opportunities to earn money for budding savers and spenders might seem limited.
+When you’re 12 years old, the job market isn’t all that robust — so the opportunities for kids to earn money might seem limited.
 But that’s where you can get creative as a parent.
 For instance, 12-year-old Charlotte Baeumler wants a phone.
 And while she doesn’t have a job, Sarah talked to her about babysitting her 6-year-old sister, Jo-Jo.